Appleby-in-Westmorland: Events

 Appleby and nearby villages host old-established events such as Warcop rushbearing, dating back at least to 1716.

 The four-day Appleby Horse Fair is held on the first weekend of June.
-The earliest known record of it appears in a 12th-century charter from King Henry II of England.

 Appleby Agricultural Society, founded in 1841, puts on an annual show.
-From 1989 to 2007 it hosted the Appleby Jazz Festival.
-More recently the town has held an annual themed carnival.
+From 1989 to 2007 various venues in the town hosted the Appleby Jazz Festival.

 Other local events are listed on the community website.

 Governance

 Appleby was a parliamentary borough from medieval times, electing two Members of Parliament (MPs).
 By the 18th century it was a pocket borough, whose members were effectively in the gift of the Lowther family.
 They included William Pitt the Younger, who was MP for Appleby when he became Prime Minister in 1783, although he stood down in the next general election, preferring to take a Cambridge University seat.

-A later Appleby member was Viscount Howick, later as Earl Grey the Prime Minister under whom the Great Reform Act of 1832 was passed.
-However, that did not save it from losing both members under the Act.
+A later Appleby member was Viscount Howick, later as Earl Grey the Prime Minister under whom the Reform Act 1832 was passed.
+However, that did not save it from losing both members under the act.
 As the only county town disenfranchised, Appleby was a controversial case in the debates on the Reform Bill, where the opposition attempted vainly to save it at least one MP.
 It gained a new charter in 1885.

 The town remained a municipal borough until such status was abolished under the Local Government Act 1972.
 It was superseded by Eden district, based in Penrith.
-Despite this, it remained smaller in size and population than most urban districts, although with a larger population than some early Westmorland urban districts such as Grasmere and Shap.

 Appleby was the county town of Westmorland.
-The Assize Courts met there, but the former county council sat in Kendal.
+The Courts of Assise met at the Shire Hall there, although the former county council sat at the County Hall in Kendal.

 Present

-Appleby today is in the parliamentary constituency of Penrith and the Border.
-At the 2019 general election, the Conservative Neil Hudson was elected as the Member of Parliament (MP), replacing Rory Stewart.
-While the UK remained in the European Union, Appleby was in the North West England European Parliament constituency.
+Appleby today is in the parliamentary constituency of Westmorland and Lonsdale.

-For local government purposes it bridges the Appleby and Bongate wards of Eden District Council and the Appleby Ward of Cumbria County Council.
+For local government purposes it now forms part of Westmorland and Furness unitary authority.
+It formerly bridged the Appleby and Bongate wards of Eden District Council and the Appleby Ward of Cumbria County Council.
 Its own parish council is named Appleby-in-Westmorland Town Council.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter.
+Appleby's local radio stations are BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland, and community based station Eden FM Radio which broadcast from its studios in Penrith.
+The town's local newspapers are Cumberland and Westmorland Herald and The Westmorland Gazette.

 Transport

-Appleby railway station on the Settle-Carlisle Line was opened by the Midland Railway in 1876.
-Appleby East station was built nearby by the North Eastern Railway.
-The former remains, but the latter closed in 1962, although it retains the potential for connection to the Eden Valley Railway.
+Appleby railway station is a stop on the Settle-Carlisle Line.
+It was opened by the Midland Railway in 1876.
+Northern Trains operates a generally two-hourly service in each direction between Leeds and Carlisle, via Settle.

+Appleby East station also served the town on the North Eastern Railway; it was closed in 1962.

+As of November 2024 the town is served by two bus routes: